 We are a small, friendly, close-knit community embedded within U of T’s St. George Campus.
 KPE offers a wide range of student support services to help you make the most of your university experience – inside and outside of the classroom.

-New students can meet with the Academic Advisor in the KPE Registrar’s Office by appointment or during drop-in hours.
+New students can meet with KPE's Academic Advisor by appointment.
 This is your opportunity to explore your personal strengths and dreams in a supportive environment to assist you with personal goal setting and decision making.
 If you experience any challenges during your time at U of T, it is recommended that you make an appointment with the Academic Advisor as soon as possible.
 For more information about academic advising and booking instructions, please visit the Student Services webpage.

 ACADEMIC SUCCESS SKILLS

 Your first year of studies at U of T will be challenging.
 To support you with your transition to university studies, KPE has partnered with the Academic Success Centre to offer the services of an onsite Learning Strategist.
 Build your academic skills by attending an academic skill workshop or by meeting one-on-one with our learning strategist.
 For information about our fall workshop and appointment schedule, please visit the Student Services webpage.

 Our graduates are well prepared to pursue a variety of careers or post graduate studies.
 KPE has partnered with U of T Career Exploration and Education to offer the services of an onsite Career Educator.
 Explore your passions, strengths and opportunities by attending a career learning workshop or by meeting one-on-one with our career educator.
 For information about our fall workshop and appointment schedule, please visit the Student Services webpage.